THE MAN BEHIND THE WIRE: Magical championship wins show power of GAA in rural communities on thought provoking weekend for Offaly football

 The scenes would have been similar in Rhode on Sunday evening after they won their 31st Senior Football Championship title, beating favourites Tullamore in a decider that only sprung to life ibn the second half after a positively shocking first half.

 However, the Rhode celebrations were considerably different where success is so normal.
-They will also nhave drank their fill this week, sang until their voices were hoarse and danced until their feet were sore but it was their 13th title since 1998.
+They will also have drunk their fill this week, sung until their voices were hoarse and danced until their feet were sore but it was their 13th title since 1998.
 It is a bigger area than any of the other three, they have three pubs in their village and their numbers are larger.

 It was an extraordinary win for Rhode, in its own way sweeter than most of their thirteen titles in the modern era.
 The 1998 triumph, which bridged a 23 year gap, was the pinnacle while the 2004 one was also a special occasion – it came after a few years of incredible heartbreak.
 Replayed final defeats by Edenderry, a final loss to Clara and a semi-final that they gifted to Tullamore led to serious questions about Rhode at that time but the 2004 win changed everything for them and really sparked their most successful run ever.